Colombia leader says chopper hit by gunfire near Venezuela border - RFI

 Duque said he was flying with the defense and interior ministers and the governor of Norte de Santander province, which borders Venezuela, when the helicopter was attacked.

-Photos released by the president's office showed the tail and main blade of the helicopter had been hit.
+Photos released by the president's office showed the tail and main blade had been hit.

 The presidential delegation had left the town of Sardinata and was headed to the border city of Cucuta when they came under fire.